iAnonymous3000/google-hardening-guide/README.md

 ## Enable Two-Factor Authentication

-- Use 2SV for account logins on new devices
+- Use 2FA for account logins on all devices
-- Do not use SMS 2FA for accounts with sensitive information
+- Avoid using SMS 2FA for accounts with sensitive information due to SIM swapping risks
-- Print and store backup verification codes
+- Print and securely store backup verification codes
 - Consider app-based authentication options like Google Prompt or authenticator apps

 ### Security Keys